denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

 Archaeology*, 3: "Media Archaeology should not be confused with archaeology as a discipline.
 When media archaeologists claim they are 'excavating' media-cultural phenomena, the word should be understood in a specific way."
 The use of quotes signals the metaphoric nature of the borrowing.
+See also Grant Wythoff, "Artifactual Interpretation."
+Wythoff writes: "[H]ow do we close the metaphorical divide between the 'excavations' performed in archaeology and media archaeology?"
+(27)

-[^6]: See Schenck, "Applied Paleontology"; Simonetti, "Between the Vertical and the Horizontal: Time and Space in Archaeology"; and Geikie, "The Rise of Stratigraphical Geology in England" in *The Founders of Geology*, 337-364.
+[^7]: See Schenck, "Applied Paleontology"; Simonetti, "Between the Vertical and the Horizontal: Time and Space in Archaeology"; and Geikie, "The Rise of Stratigraphical Geology in England" in *The Founders of Geology*, 337-364.